-A counseling treatment plan is a road map for a client’s treatment.
-Just by looking at one, you should be able to tell why the client is there, what are their past issues, and how the clinician is proposing to treat them.
+A treatment plan is a road map for a client’s treatment.
+Just by looking at one, you should be able to tell why the client is in treatment and how the clinician is proposing to treat them.

 1) Background Information, including psychological history and demographics

 2) An assessment of the current mental health problem, including diagnosis

 3) Treatment goals

 4) Treatment objectives (i.e., specific tasks to accomplish to help you reach your goals)

 5) Proposed interventions and a timeline for each

 Why do we need treatment plans?